grand-stack/grandstack.io/docs/neo4j-graphql-js.md

 ## Schema Augmentation

-Similarly to the [Neo4j-GraphQL database plug-in](neo4j-graphql-plugin.md), `neo4j-graphql-js` can augment the provided GraphQL schema to add
+`neo4j-graphql-js` can augment the provided GraphQL schema to add

 * auto-generated mutations and queries
 * ordering and pagination fields